divyamarora910/MLAlgorithmsFromScratch/README.md

 # MLAlgorithmsFromScratch
-This repo contains ML algorithms coded from scratch(Reference: University of Washington Course on ML on coursera)
+ML algorithms coded from scratch(Reference: University of Washington Course on ML on coursera)